b-e-christensen/goals-to-do/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. Sign up and Log into your To Do or not To Do account.
+1. Sign up and Log into your Hamlet, To Do or not To Do account.

 2. Create a To Do.